Seeeaaaan/Tidbits/README.md

 # Tidbits

-A database application for my final project using C#.
+A database application using C#.